LanLab/PhosSitesPerProtein/README.md

 The output is written to by default to the file Output.txt (this can be changed using the option --outfile below).

+The output file contains the S, T, Y counts in the last 6 columns.
+The first column shows the peptide identifier, and the second column shows the quantified phosphopeptide.

 ### Usage
 ```sh